Snakes are a very large group of long reptiles. There are over 2,500 different species of snakes on our planet.

 A big meal will keep some snakes hunger at bay for a long time.
 Anacondas and pythons can live for up to a year after eating large prey without having to find food.
 Snakes hunt mostly at night.

 Reproduction in snakes varies between species – some lay eggs, just like the dinosaurs did, some give birth to live young, just like mammals.
 The eggs and hatched young are not cared for by either parents, with the exception of some species of Python.
+Baby rattlesnakes are one species for example, that are born with little parental concern, ready with all their faculties to get on with life.

 Some species are ovoviviparous and retain the eggs within their bodies until they are almost ready to hatch.
 Recently, it has been confirmed that several species of snake are fully viviparous, such as the green anaconda, nourishing their young through a placenta as well as a yolk sac, highly unusual among reptiles.
 Retention of eggs and live birth are commonly, but not exclusively, associated with cold environments, as the retention of the young within the female allows her to control their temperature more effectively than if the developing young were in external eggs.